MarquaviousH/My_Portfolio/index.md

 layout: home
 ---
-Hi, I'm Marquavious Hardwick
+Hello, My name is Marquavious Hardwick and welcome to my ePortofolio.
-Welcome to my ePortfolio
+Currently Im a Senior at Georgia Southern University, graduating in December 2022.